Apply Now (login required)

-(Those who will complete their fellowships after July 29, 2017)
+(Those who will complete their fellowships after July 28, 2018)

 The Workshop faculty will select approximately 75 clinical fellows from any oncology subspecialty or radiology who have made outstanding progress in their medical training, who have displayed an interest and competence in clinical cancer research, and who come from a diverse group of training institutions and personal backgrounds.

-The 75 fellows selected will be provided with complimentary hotel accommodations at the Workshop hotel for the nights of July 29 through August 3 (inclusive) and most meals throughout the Workshop.
+The 75 fellows selected will be provided with complimentary hotel accommodations at the Workshop hotel for the nights of July 28 through Aug.
+2 (inclusive) and most meals throughout the Workshop.
 Those selected will be required to share a hotel room with another Workshop participant.
 Fellows selected to participate will be required to pay a $1,500 registration fee to offset some of the costs of the Workshop and will be responsible for their own air travel.
 The Workshop will provide transportation to and from the Denver International Airport.

-(Those who have completed their fellowships between April 30, 2012 and July 29, 2017)
+(Those who have completed their fellowships between April 30, 2013 and July 28, 2018)

-The Workshop faculty will also select approximately 25 junior faculty - i.e., clinical researchers in training who have already embarked on academic careers; who hold an appointment at the level of Assistant Professor, Instructor, or Lecturer; and who completed their fellowships after April 30, 2012.
+The Workshop faculty will also select approximately 25 junior faculty - i.e., clinical researchers in training who have already embarked on academic careers; who hold an appointment at the level of Assistant Professor, Instructor, or Lecturer; and who completed their fellowships after April 30, 2013.

 The 25 junior faculty selected will be provided with most meals throughout the Workshop.
 Those selected will be responsible for their own air travel and hotel accommodations at the Vail Marriott (required), but may have an opportunity to share a hotel room with another Workshop participant.
 Junior faculty selected to participate will be required to pay a $2,000 registration fee to offset some of the costs of the Workshop.
 The Workshop will provide transportation to and from the Denver International Airport.